kontent-ai/delivery-sdk-net/README.md

 ### Limitations

-Since this method has specific usage scenarios the response does not contain linked items, although, components are still included in the response.
+* The response does not contain linked items, only components.

-Due to not supported skip and limit parameters, the size of a single batch may vary and it is not recommended to dependend on it in any way.
-The only guaranteed outcome is that once `HasMoreResults` property is false, you will have retrieved all the filtered items.
+* Delivery API determines how many items will be returned in a single batch.

 ## Previewing unpublished content